 LOS ANGELES – California Senate Leader Kevin de León (D-Los Angeles) will host a press conference about law enforcement’s support of immigrants and SB 54, The California Values Act, with former U.S. Attorney General Eric Holder, Los Angeles Police Department Chief Charlie Beck, and top law enforcement officials from across the state.

-SACRAMENTO – California Senate President pro Tempore Kevin de León (D-Los Angeles) and Assembly Speaker Anthony Rendon (D-Paramount) today released the following statements on the Legislature’s passage of the nation’s strongest gun-violence prevention measures.
+SACRAMENTO – California Senate President pro Tempore Kevin de León (D-Los Angeles) and Senate Budget Chair Holly Mitchell (D-Los Angeles) released the following statements regarding the Senate’s passage of the 2017-18 state budget.

 Learn more about key components of the budget agreement at focus.senate.ca.gov/budget.